| LEARNING DIALOGUE How managers and others can talk through their differences

 which can take place in a meeting without an intentional agenda,

+may gall managers seeking one-minute answers.
 Finally, dialogue can be very uncomfortable, if not painful.
 "Dialogue

 will always unfold conflict," says Ellinor, who points out, however,